FrederoxDev/Bedrock-Modding-Wiki/src/2_First_Project.md

 # 2 - First Project

-> Summary: Chapter 2 will lead you through the basics of `"Hooking"` functions in ZenovaAPI, as well as by the end you will have your own custom Item.
-Please keep in mind that this section of the guide will be significantly easier then later parts, this is due to the majority of the work for the headers has already been done for you, be prepared for a difficultly increase later on.
+> This chapter will lead you through the basics of `"Hooking"` functions in ZenovaAPI by creating your own custom item.
+Please keep in mind that this chapter is significantly easier then later sections, since the headers have already been created for you.
+Be prepared for a difficultly increase later on.

 ## Quick Project Setup
 Open up a powershell instance in the folder in which you want your project folder to be in.
 Hover over the top right side of the commands below and click `Copy to Clipboard` and paste it into Powershell (not CMD).
 This will setup your entire project ready to complete the following chapters.